o1-labs/proof-systems/book/src/rfcs/ffmul.md

 Naïvely, this implies that we have elements of size $f^2 - 1$ that must split them up into limbs of size at most $n$.
 For example, if the foreign field modulus is $256$ and the native field modulus is $255$ bits, then we'd need $\log_2((2^{256})^2 - 1) \approx 512$ bits and, thus, require $512/255 \approx 3$ native limbs.
 However, each limb cannot consume all $255$ bits of the native field element because we need space to perform arithmetic on the limbs themselves while constraining the foreign field multiplication.
 Therefore, we need to choose a limb size that leaves space for performing these computations.

-Later in this document (see the section entitled "Choose the limb configuration") we determine the optimal number of limbs that reduces the number of rows and gates required to constrain foreign field multiplication.
+Later in this document (see the section entitled "Choosing the limb configuration") we determine the optimal number of limbs that reduces the number of rows and gates required to constrain foreign field multiplication.
 This results in $\ell = 88$ bits as our optimal limb size.
 In the section about intermediate products we place some upperbounds on the number of bits required when constraining foreign field multiplication with limbs of size $\ell$ thereby proving that the computations can fit within the native field size.

 Observe that by combining the naïve approach above with a limb size of $88$ bits, we would require $512/88 \approx 6$ limbs for representing foreign field elements.
 Each limb is stored in a witness cell (a native field element).
 However, since each limb is necessarily smaller than the native field element size, it must be copied to the range-check gate to constrain its value.
 Since Kimchi only supports 7 copyable witness cells per row, this means that only one foreign field element can be stored per row.
 This means a single foreign field multiplication would consume at least 4 rows (just for the operands, quotient and remainder).
 This is not ideal because we want to limit the number of rows for improved performance.

 **Chinese remainder theorem**

 Fortunately, we can do much better than this, however, by leveraging the chinese remainder theorem (CRT for short) as we will now show.
-The idea is to reduce the number of bits required by constraining our multiplication modulo two coprime moduli: $n$ and $2^t$.
-Here $n$ is the native modulus and $t$ is much smaller than $512$.
-By constraining the multiplication with both moduli the CRT guarantees that the constraints hold modulo $2^t \cdot n$.
+The idea is to reduce the number of bits required by constraining our multiplication modulo two coprime moduli.
+Specifically, we constrain modulo

+* binary modulus $2^t$
+* native modulus $n$

+By constraining the multiplication with both moduli the CRT guarantees that the constraints hold with the bigger modulus $2^t \cdot n$.

+The advantage of this approach is that constraining with the native modulus $n$ is very fast and that $t$ is relatively small, allowing us to speed up our non-native computations.
+Relatively speaking, this reduces the costs mostly to constraining with limbs over $2^t$, where $t$ is much smaller than $512$.

 All that remains is to select a value for $t$ that is big enough.
 That is, we select $t$ such that $2^t \cdot n > f^2 - 1$.
 As described later on in this document, by doing so we reduce the number of bits required for our use cases to $264$.
 With $88$ bit limbs this means that each foreign field element only consumes $3$ witness elements, and that means the foreign field multiplication gate now only consumes $2$ rows.
-The section entitled "Choose $t$" describes this in more detail.
+The section entitled "Choosing $t$" describes this in more detail.

+**Other strategies**

+Within our approach we use a number of strategies to reduce the number and degree of constraints.

+* CRT method
+* Avoiding borrows and carries
+* Intermediate product elimination
+* Combining multiplications

+The rest of this document describes each part into in details.

-##### 1. Parameters
+## Parameters

+This section describes important parameters that we require and how they are computed.

 * *Native field modulus* $n$
 * *Foreign field modulus* $f$
-* *Extra CRT modulus* $2^t$
+* *Binary modulus* $2^t$

-##### 2. Choose $t$
+* *CRT modulus* $2^t \cdot n$

+#### Choosing $t$

 Under the hood, we constrain $a \cdot b = q \cdot f + r \mod 2^t \cdot n$.
 Since this is a multiplication in the foreign field $f$, the maximum size of $q$ and $r$ are $f - 1$, so this means